Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Conclusions and Future Work

 Furthermore, by repeating SPOD analysis using other flow variables and onto planes with various orientations, out-of-phase (anti-symmetric) jet flapping motions/coupling are captured with respect to each other in the minor axis.
 In contrast, jets are coupled symmetrically in the major axis as the experiments reported.
-Also importantly, it should be noted that the leading SPOD modes are almost two orders of magnitude more energetic than the higher-order modes, implying strong potential value for its reduced-order models.
-Nevertheless, modelling screech intermittency may not be very straightforward.
-For example, recent studies of intermittent screech tones generated by under-expanded twin round jets~\cite{bell2021} suggested that this erratic behavior of screech tones were attributed to a competition between two global modes of the flow system, which are a function of the inter-nozzle spacing and NPR.
+Also importantly, the leading SPOD modes are almost two orders of magnitude more energetic than the higher-order modes, implying strong potential value for its reduced-order models.

 The high-fidelity LES database and its SPOD analysis herein reported can provide valuable insights on the essential physics of the twin-jet screech.
-Still, much remains to be unanswered, including modeling of screech amplitude modification due to jet-to-jet interactions.
-When and how the presence of additional jet causes constructive/destructive coupling that yields the amplification/reduction of screech amplitudes are not clear at present.
+Still, much remains unanswered, including modeling of screech amplitude modification due to jet-to-jet interactions.
+When and how the presence of additional jet causes constructive/destructive coupling that yields the amplification/reduction of screech amplitudes are not clear at present as well.
 For the twin jets we consider, screech appears to be intermittent at over-expanded conditions but steady at under-expanded conditions~\cite{karnam2021,esfahani2021}.
-On the other hand, for twin round jets~\cite{bell2021} tones show intermittency at under-expanded conditions.
+On the other hand, for twin round jets~\cite{bell2021} tones show intermittency at under-expanded conditions. \citet{bell2021} explained that this erratic behavior of screech tones were attributed to a competition between two global modes of the flow system, which are a function of the inter-nozzle spacing and NPR.
+Such imperfect phase-locking between jets must be considered for developing more accurate representation of the twin-jet screech, although modelling it may not be straightforward~\cite{jeun2021c}.
+Spatial linear stability analysis applied to round twin jets in a recent publication~\cite{nogueira2021} may be extended to our rectangular jets to assist deeper exploration on these matters.

 Lastly, turbulent inflow forcing via surface roughness is being implemented to achieve the right nozzle-exit boundary layers.
 The implementation of turbulent inflow forcing may not affect the screech frequency selection of the twin jets.
 Nevertheless, the strength of twin-jet interactions and consequently their amplitudes could be affected, and some of missing tones may be recovered.